Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 One thing I want to be clear about: a truly effective botanical skin product isn't just a single herb extract.
 It's a thoughtfully composed blend where each plant contributes something different.

-In the Bug Bite Balm, I've combined slow-solar-infused lemon balm, lemongrass, spearmint, peppermint, lemon thyme, and lemon mint into a beeswax-and-coconut-oil base.
+In the Bug Bite Balm, I've combined slow-infused lemongrass, lemon balm, rosemary, sweet basil, and lemon mint in a base of cold-extracted extra virgin olive oil and unrefined virgin coconut oil, finished with tea tree essential oil and set with pure beeswax.
 The result is a product that:

 Nothing is rushed.
 The herbs infuse slowly for weeks before the balm is ever made.
 That's not a marketing narrative — it genuinely changes the quality of the final oil.